criccomini/memmark/README.md

 If `gnuplot` is installed and `--chart <png>` is provided, memmark will generate a time series chart using the CSV it produced.
 - By default, it renders RSS, VSZ, and (if present) SWAP as lines.
-- You can customize the title with `--title`.

 The script embeds a minimal gnuplot program, so no extra files are required.